- Scientific name: Torpedo nobiliana

 - Description: Large ray with broad almost circular rounded body.
 Eyes are small with a pair of prominent spiracles just behind.
 Colour is olive green, brown to black, sometimes with purplish tinge.
 Skin is smooth and completely free of the small thorns and spines which are common to other ray species.
 There are two differently sized dorsal fins on the tail.
 Unusually for a ray its tail is not long and whip-like but instead ends in the type of tail common to most roundfish.
 Mouth is full of rows of small, sharp teeth.

 Electric ray can grow to around six feet in length and weigh around two hundred pounds.
 However, this represents the maximum size of this species and the majority will be three or four feet in length and weigh between thirty and forty pounds.
 The are primarily a demersal (bottom-dwelling) species, but will also swim and hunt in mid-water and can be found in any water depth from the surface to over one thousand metres deep.
 They are nocturnal, spending the day partially buried under the sand of the seabed and coming out at night to feed.
 For the most part they are solitary creatures, only coming together to breed.
 Little is known about the reproductive patterns of the electric ray.
-They are thought to take long migrations, covering tens of thousands of kilometers over the course of their life.
+It is believed that they may take long migrations over the course of their life.

 Danger: High Voltage

-Electric ray have two kidney-shaped organs electric organs in is body.
-These organs generate electricity through muscular contractions.
-This electrical energy is then stored in these organs in the same way as a battery.
-The electricity can be sent out of the body, allowing the ray to delivery a potent electrical shock to anything touching or getting near to it.
-A large electric ray, which has rested to allow its electricity to be effectively fully charged can give a shock of up to 220 volts.
+Electric ray generate electricity through muscular contractions.
+This electrical energy is then stored in two kidney shaped organs.
+The electricity can be sent out of the ray’s body, allowing the ray to delivery a potent electrical shock to anything touching or getting near to it.
+A large electric ray can give an shock of up to 220 volts.
 This is enough to knock a fully grown man off his feet, but is not enough to kill a healthy human, although it could potentially kill someone with underlying health problems.
 However, death could occur if a person is knocked unconscious by the shock, or injured to the extent that they could not swim and then drown.
 The ray uses its electrical ability as both a defensive measure and as a way of hunting food.
 Although the electric ray is sluggish and generally a poor swimmer it will use a short burst of speed to get near to a fish and then deliver the electric shock, stunning the fish and allowing the ray to attack it.
 If they can get close enough electric rays will wrap their wings around a fish to deliver multiple electric shocks and kill their prey outright.
 The electric ray has an expandable mouth which allows it to consume very large fish.
-Its electrical charge will also be used as a defensive measure to fend off large predators such as sharks which may attempt to attack it.
+Its electrical charge will also be used as a defensive measure to fend off large predators such as sharks.
 Although rare, humans have been shocked when they have stepped on electric rays while walking through the sea near to the shore, and divers who think it is a good idea to touch electric rays often get a mild warning shock.
 It is actually thought that electric ray have two different types of shock – a small, light warning shock to discourage anything from getting to close, and a full power shock aimed to kill prey or attackers.
-This is because an electric ray can only hold a certain amount of charge in its electrical organs, and its most powerful shocks use up most of its electricity and the ray must wait some time to recharge itself.
+This is because an electric ray can only hold a certain amount of charge in its electrical organs, and its most powerful shocks use up most of its electricity and the ray must wait some time to regenerate.
 The smaller warning shocks allow the electric ray to ward off anything it sees as a threat while retaining most of its electricity.

 Commercial Use and Rod Caught Electric Rays